hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250925739v1-liehmr-autoregressive-human-mesh-recovery-with-so3-diffusion.md

 ---
 layout: default
-title: LieHMR: Autoregressive Human Mesh Recovery with $SO(3)$ Diffusion
+title: "LieHMR: Autoregressive Human Mesh Recovery with $SO(3)$ Diffusion"
 ---

 # LieHMR: Autoregressive Human Mesh Recovery with $SO(3)$ Diffusion